Solver Tool in Excel (Table of Contents)

-Solver tool in excel is quite a useful tool for those who are into the analysis domain which is used for operations research to find the optimum solution for any kind of decision problem.
-Solver tool can be activated in excel from Excel Options under the tab Add-Ins.
+Solver tool in excel is quite a useful tool for those in the analysis domain, which is used for operations research to find the optimum solution for any decision problem.
+The solver tool can be activated in excel from Excel Options under the tab Add-Ins.
 We will be able to see this in the Data tab under the analysis section as Solver.
-In Solver, we just need to add the cell formula or problem need to solve, then select the cells which is affecting.
+In Solver, we just need to add the cell formula or problem, then select the cells that are affecting it.

 Where to find SOLVER in Excel?

 Excel SOLVER tool is located under Data Tab > Analysis Pack > Solver.